What to consider when getting a new kitten or cat.

 Photo by Eva Kubíčková via Pexels

-Do I need to get my new cat vaccinated?
+Do I need to get my cat vaccinated?

 I would if I were you.
 Anything can happen, and you’ll kick yourself for not getting it.